wenosaurus/google-shopping-jsonfile/readme.md

 * Run `npm install` to install dependencies
 * Look in the starter file called `google-shopping.js`.
 We'll be using Node to read the JSON file and access it as a JavaScript object
 * Run the file by typing `node google-shopping.js` into the console.
 If you get items printing out, you're ready to start on the assignment.
+* You will be storing results of running the file in `results.json`

 ## Deliverables

 Use the product search result in your file to find the following results.
 Note that you may want to comment out your solutions as you solve them, to avoid a mess of output in the terminal.

 Remember to type `node google-shopping.js` to run the file.

+When you get to problem 2, you will need to change the way you store the results.
+Try making a key for each thing you are storing.

 1.)
 Go through the `items` and find all results that have `kind` of `shopping#product`.
 Print the count of these results.
 Where else is this count information stored in the search results?